ninatubau/denoising/README.md

 python interfaceCARE.py
 ```

+## Command line

-## Data preparation and training
+# Data preparation and training

 Preparation of the data and training on noise and clean images

 Arguments:
 - data_path: Path to your input data: noisy (low intensity) and clean(high intensity) folder with .tif files
 - *axes: Axes to indicate the semantic order of the images.
-Examples : ZYX, CXY ...*
+Examples : ZYX, CXY ..., default XYZ*
-- *validation_split: Ratio of validation data for training*
+- *validation_split: Ratio of validation data for training, default 0.1*
-- *train_steps_per_epochs: Number of training steps per epochs*
+- *train_steps_per_epochs: Number of training steps per epochs, default 100*
-- *train_epochs: Number of epochs*
+- *train_epochs: Number of epochs, default 10*
-- *model_name: Name of the model saved in the models folder*
+- *model_name: Name of the model saved in the models folder, default my_model*
+- *patch_size: Size of patches to train the model, default (16,16,64)*

 *optional arguments*